Climdyn/auto-AUTO/documentation/notes/paper.md

 However, to the authors knowledge, these tools do not provide automatic continuation features relevant to the problems raised in the [Statement of Need](#statement-of-need).
-PyCoBi proposes limited automatic generation for codimension-2 bifurcations, a feature that is also planned in auto-AUTO future developments.
+PyCoBi proposes limited automatic generation for codimension-2 bifurcation diagrams (regime diagrams), a feature that is also planned in auto-AUTO future developments.

 # Future Developments

 Future developments plan for auto-AUTO includes:

-* Automatic continuation of regime diagrams, i.e. codimension-1 branch tracking and detection of codimension-2 bifurcations by AUTO.
+* Automatic continuation of regime diagrams, i.e. codimension-1 bifurcation branch tracking and detection of codimension-2 bifurcations by AUTO (regime diagrams).
 * Investigate the formalization and abstraction of automatic continuation using graph theory, leveraging the functionalities already available in auto-AUTO, and allowing for a more insightful construction of the diagrams.